Tax Compliance and Planning · · 35 min read

 Understand the Core Differences Between 1099-INT and 1099-B

 Form 1099-INT is all about documenting interest income, which usually comes from banks or financial institutions.
 On the flip side, Form 1099-B is what you use to report proceeds from broker transactions, like selling stocks and bonds.
-Understanding the difference between 1099 vs 1099 B forms is crucial as it helps you avoid misreporting your income and facing penalties from the IRS.
+Understanding this distinction is crucial as it helps you avoid misreporting your income and facing penalties from the IRS.

-Did you know that, according to a survey of accounts payable pros, U.S. companies spend an average of 40 hours each January just on 1099 documentation?
-That really shows how tricky compliance can be!
+Did you know that, according to a survey of accounts payable pros, U.S. companies spend an average of 40 hours each January just on filing 1099 forms?
+That really shows how tricky tax reporting can be!
 And here’s a heads-up: for the 2026 tax year, the threshold for disclosure is going up from $600 to $2,000 for payments made after December 31, 2025.

 Tax experts are clear on this: if you don’t distinguish between the 1099 vs 1099 B documents, you may end up making costly mistakes.
 So, it’s crucial to pay attention to your disclosure practices.
-By understanding the key differences between 1099 vs 1099 B, you can navigate your tax obligations more smoothly and steer clear of potential pitfalls.
+By understanding the core differences, you can more smoothly navigate the filing process and steer clear of potential pitfalls.

 If you’re feeling overwhelmed, don’t worry!
-Steinke and Company is here to help with expert tax preparation and planning services.
-We make sure you stay compliant and minimize surprises, turning the filing process into a stress-free experience for small agency owners.
+Steinke and Company is here to help with expert guidance.
+We make sure you meet all requirements, turning the filing process into a stress-free experience for small agency owners.

 The central node represents the comparison of the two forms.
 Each branch shows the specific details about each form, helping you see at a glance what makes them different and why it matters.